top of page

 Under Regulation (EU) No 1227/2011 (Regulation on Wholesale Energy Market Integrity and Transparency, REMIT) market participants not established or resident in a member state of the European Union (EU) or European Economic Area (EEA) shall register with the German national regulatory authority, the Federal Network Agency (Bundesnetzagentur), and designate a German representative prior to entering into a German wholesale energy market transactions subject to the REMIT transaction reporting obligation.

-The representative shall be designated by a written mandate that shall
+The representative shall be designated for registration purposes by a written mandate that shall

 • authorise the designated representative to act on the market participants’ behalf and mandate the designated representative for the purpose of being addressed in addition to or on their behalf, by the EU/EEA national regulatory authorities or ACER, on all issues necessary for the receipt of, compliance with and enforcement of decisions or requests for information issued in relation to REMIT; and